discord-tickets/docs/docs/self-hosting/configuration.md

 ### `DISCORD_SECRET`

 Your Discord application's secret key, used for OAuth2.
-Follow the [Creating your Discord application](discord-application.md) guide to find this.
+Follow the installation guides to find this.

 ### `DISCORD_TOKEN`

 Your Discord application's authentication token.
-Follow the [Creating your Discord application](discord-application.md) guide to find this.
+Follow the installation guides to find this.

 ### `ENCRYPTION_KEY`